dreadnaught-dev/laramie-docs/testing-on-docker.md

 ---
-title: Running with Docker
+title: Testing on Docker
-slug: running-with-docker
+slug: testing-on-docker
 description: Directions on how to get Laramie running on Docker
 ---

-#Running with Docker
+#Testing on Docker

 - [Introduction](#introduction)
 - [Get Docker](#get-docker)